refinedev/refine/documentation/blog/2023-03-15-refine-vs-blitzjs.md

 description: We will take a closer look at how to set both up, what are their internal builds, how they handle the data sources, how to implement the CRUD functionality, add authentication, and how to deploy them to production.
 slug: react-admin-frameworks-refine-vs-blitz-js
 authors: madars_biss
-tags: [refine, comparison]
+tags: [Refine, comparison]
 image: https://refine.ams3.cdn.digitaloceanspaces.com/blog%2F2023-03-15-refine-vs-blitzjs%2FGroup%20821%20(1).png
 hide_table_of_contents: false
 ---

-# React refine vs Blitz comparison
+# React Refine vs Blitz comparison

 React is a popular library for creating dynamic and interactive user interfaces.
 Many frameworks have emerged from React to avoid the repetitive process of creating CRUD operations and other features for full-stack applications.

-In this article, we will review two common solutions - [refine](https://github.com/refinedev/refine) and [Blitz](https://blitzjs.com/).
+In this article, we will review two common solutions - [Refine](https://github.com/refinedev/refine) and [Blitz](https://blitzjs.com/).
 By providing an advanced set of tools and features, both aim to speed up and simplify the process of developing React apps.

 We will take a closer look at how to set both up, what are their internal builds, how they handle the data sources, how to implement the CRUD functionality, add authentication, and how to deploy them to production.

 ## About frameworks

-### refine
+### Refine

-refine is a React-based framework, that is specifically designed to speed up the creation of data-intensive applications.
+Refine is a React-based framework, that is specifically designed to speed up the creation of data-intensive applications.
 It is an [open-source](https://github.com/refinedev/refine) project, meaning everyone can access and contribute the code.

 By its core nature, it is a headless framework that is based on a collection of hooks, components, and providers.
 The core is fully decoupled from the UI and business logic, meaning users have a fully flexible environment.

-The refine framework was created in 2021 and has witnessed rapid growth and attracted an active community around it since then.
+The Refine framework was created in 2021 and has witnessed rapid growth and attracted an active community around it since then.
 As of the time of the writing, the framework has already reached around 8K GitHub stars.

 <div className="centered-image"  >
    <img style={{alignSelf:"center"}}  src="https://refine.ams3.cdn.digitaloceanspaces.com/blog%2F2023-03-15-refine-vs-blitzjs%2F1677092225_920x262.png"  alt="react-admin" />